digio/oaat/README.md

     simultaneousRequests: 15,
   },

-  // Configuration for the `amuck record` command:
+  // Configuration for the `oaat record` command:
   record: {

     // Path to a subdirectory (relative to the spec file) that contains the response files